Star of the Month: Jimmy Stewart

 Jimmy Stewart was as genuinely nice offscreen as he appeared to be in his most lovable screen roles.

 But that did’t mean he was a push-over.
 Jim was a principled guy who knew what he believed it, and stuck with it no matter what.
 This admirable Stewart quality is best summed up by Jim’s friend and the producer of his television show (The Jimmy Stewart Show (1971-1972)), Hal Kanter:

 “He knows exactly what he’s doing, has strong opinions and can dig in his heels when he wants to.
 Remember, he’s remained a staunch Republican in a town where most of his friends are Democrats.
 He’s been a star in Hollywood, where divorce is rampant, but he’s been married to the same woman for almost forty years, with never a breath of scandal.
 And most importantly, never forget that he served in World War II and was the lead pilot in [almost] two dozen bombing missions.

 Something got him through that war; something makes him stand by what he believes in no matter what.
 There’s a toughness, a stick-to-your-guns kind of courage and strength underneath that genuine niceness.
 People sometimes think because he’s that nice, he’s easy to manipulate.
 Believe me, the best advice I can give you is don’t mess with him.”

 More Jimmy Stewart Next Week!

-Be sure to join me next week as I review one of my favorite Jimmy films, Frank Capra’s inspirational, moving, and timeless tribute to democracy, 1939’s Mr. Smith Goes to Washington.
+Be sure to join me next week as I review and go behind the scenes of one of my favorite Jimmy films, Frank Capra’s inspirational, moving, and timeless tribute to democracy, 1939’s Mr. Smith Goes to Washington.